chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

 One thing worth noting here is that yes, the author actually is half-pakistani (born to an Indian mother, Tavleen Singh and a Pakistani father, Mr. Salmaan Taseer).
-In fact, Mr. Salmaan was one of the most liberal politicians of Pakistan, leading to his [assasination in 2011 because of his strong opinions on Blasphemy Laws in Pakistan][salmaan] and his mother, [Mrs. Tavleen appeers to be a Modi supporter][tavleen].
+In fact, Mr. Salmaan was one of the most liberal politicians of Pakistan, leading to his [assassination in 2011 because of his strong opinions on Blasphemy Laws in Pakistan][salmaan] and his mother, [Mrs. Tavleen appeers to be a Modi supporter][tavleen].

 [0]: https://indianexpress.com/article/india/indias-divider-in-chief-pm-modi-features-on-time-magazine-cover-5720637/